What does this measure?

 Notes on the data

-Comparable data was not available for Lake, IL.
-Westchester County, NY data not available after 2016.
+Comparable data was not available for Lake, IL and Westchester County, NY.
 A blood lead level is confirmed as elevated when there are 10 or more micrograms per deciliter of lead present in the blood specimen.
-Lead poisoning is confirmed at 25 and higher micrograms per deciliter, and is included in the figures.
+Lead poisoning is confirmed at 25 micrograms per deciliter or higher and is included in the figures.